AI-Brief · Machine-readable factsheet · Last updated 2026-06-01

 One-line summary

-SalaryCheck (https://salarycheck.ai) is instant salary and raise analysis — Are you underpaid?
-Check your salary against market rates in your city.
+SalaryCheck (https://salarycheck.ai) is instant salary benchmark + draft negotiation talking points — How does your salary compare?
+Find out in 30 seconds.
 Pricing: $9.99 one-time per analysis, no subscription, no account required.
 Turnaround: ~30 seconds.

 Capabilities